 What to Expect at a Hearing Test

-You may feel uncomfortable about the possibility of a hearing evaluation, but you shouldn't worry: a hearing test is pain free and non-invasive, and it's a minor procedure from beginning to end.
-Hearing tests are designed to assess your sound perception and processing capabilities, as well as ability to recognise speech.
-If a hearing loss is identified, the test is also meant to determine the nature of hearing loss you have and the extent to which you are experiencing it.
+You may feel uncomfortable about the possibility of a hearing exam, but you shouldn't worry: a hearing test is pain free and non-invasive, and it's a minor procedure from beginning to end.
+Hearing tests are designed to assess your sound perception and processing capabilities, as well as ability to recognize speech.
+If a hearing loss is identified, the hearing test is also meant to determine the nature of hearing loss you have and the extent to which you are experiencing it.

 Here’s what you can expect from a hearing test with us.

 1. A consultation